Webcam recorder

 When a webcam-only recording is what you actually need

-Selfie videos, async standup updates, video resumes, a quick reaction to share with a teammate — these don't need a screen capture.
-They need a clean head-and-shoulders shot with decent audio, and the easiest way to get one is the camera that's already in your laptop.
-This tool is the smallest possible thing that lets you do that without installing software, signing up, or watching a 15-second pre-roll.
+Selfie videos, async standup updates, video resumes, a quick reaction to share with a teammate, a talking-head intro for a longer YouTube cut, a one-take pitch to a hiring manager — these do not need a screen capture.
+They need a clean head-and-shoulders shot with decent audio, and the easiest way to get one is the camera already in your laptop.
+This tool is the smallest possible thing that lets you do that without installing software, signing up, or watching a 15-second pre-roll on someone else's tool.
+If you also need to show your screen — narrate over a tab, demo a product, stitch a camera bubble onto a screen recording — that is what the full Clipy recorder is for.

 How it actually works

-We ask the browser for your camera (and microphone, if you leave the mic toggle on) using the standard getUserMedia API, then pipe the stream into a MediaRecorder that writes WebM.
-When you stop, we hand you the resulting blob as a download.
+We ask the browser for your camera and microphone using the standard getUserMedia API — the same one Zoom, Google Meet, Microsoft Teams, and Slack Huddles use.
+The combined stream is piped into a MediaRecorder that writes WebM continuously to an in-memory chunk array.
+When you stop, those chunks are assembled into a Blob, exposed via a blob URL, and offered as a download.
 No server hop, no account, no analytics on the file itself.
 Close the tab and the recording is gone unless you saved it.

 Common questions